Accessibility Statement for PCSP website 2020/21

-This website is hosted by the Department of Finance and managed by the Northern Ireland Policing Board.
-It is designed to be used by as many people as possible.
-The text should be clear and simple to understand.
-You should be able to:
+This website is hosted by the Department of Finance and managed by both IT Assist and the Northern Ireland Policing Board.
+We want as many people as possible to be able to use this website.
+For example, that means you should be able to:

 How accessible this website is

 We know parts of this website are not fully accessible.
 For example:

 - Some parts of the website are not accessible by screen reader